frdbonif/trandom/README.md

 tRandom is a simple, cross-platform, psuedo-random number generator for games and draws.
 Written in Python using tkinter.

-# Lisence
+# License

-Distrubuted under the GPLv3 lisence.
+Distrubuted under the GPLv3 license.

 # About